Columbia Mayor Benjamin registered as lobbyist for SC's largest medical provider Prisma

 "Any issues that relate to Prisma Health that come before the city, we've built a wall," Benjamin said.
 "They don’t come before me, and I don’t involve myself in them."

-Prisma Health did not immediately respond to questions about why the medical provider hired Benjamin, a 51-year-old former president of the U.S. Conference of Mayors.
+Prisma Health spokeswoman Tammie Epps acknowledged Benjamin is a registered lobbyist for the organization but did not otherwise respond to questions about Benjamin's role, how much he is being paid and why the medical provider hired the 51-year-old former president of the U.S. Conference of Mayors.

 John Crangle, a longtime ethics watchdog, said actively lobbying while in office could raise the question of whether someone has a conflict of interest, even if it doesn't violate ethics law.
 Registered lobbyists must report their income and expenses twice a year, and the reports should shed more light on Benjamin's relationship, Crangle said.